sbmlteam/libsbml/README.txt

 as the user 'root' on your system if you used the default installation directory (/usr/local) or you set --prefix to a system directory that only root is permitted to write into.

-Optionally, to install local copies of the documentation, execute

-  make docs

 Finally, on most platforms, you will also need to either run the system program 'ldconfig' as user 'root' (consult the man page for